-Community engagement has been one of the key areas of activity for the Waite Research Institute in 2011-2012, with a view to increasing awareness of the Waite as a worldleading agricultural research centre, and the understanding of the benefits of our research in the community.
+Community engagement has been one of the key areas of activity for the Waite Research Institute in 2011-2012, with a view to increasing awareness of the Waite as a world-leading agricultural research centre, and the understanding of the benefits of our research in the community.
 The main activities were the Debate@The Waite series and establishing a social media presence.

-4.1 Debate@The Waite - enhancing the public's engagement with agricultural science
+4.1 Debate@The Waite - enhancing the public's engagement with agricultural science and representatives from industry.
+The topics were:

 The Debate@The Waite is a public event series which aims to engage the broader community in agricultural issues.
-The debate format provides an ideal vehicle for engagement and representatives from industry.
-The topics were:
+The debate format provides an ideal vehicle for engagement